Akinori-Furuta/m202md10b/README.md

 Options and messages to control VFD and display characters are send to port in order.
 For example, command line "hello" -f 2 "world" sends "hello\x09\x09world" to port.

-Single dash '-' terminates parsing options, for example, command line "-" "-x" "-y" "--" sends "-x-y--" to serial port.
+Single dash '-' begin reading stdin and sends them to serial port.
+When reading from stdin ends (reached EOF), back to parsing command line.

-Double dash '--' terminates parsing option and message, then begin reading stdin and sends them to serial port.
+Double dash '--' terminates parsing options, for example, command line "--" "-x" "-y" "-" sends "-x-y-" to serial port.

 The following table shows command line options.